 Of course, staying in the heart of the Sassi is a must, and here are a few fantastic options:

-San Biagio Materapartment – simple Italian-style apartments with a stunning view of Matera.
-Just imagine having your breakfast with some pastry and a strong coffee on that terrace.
+San Biagio Materapartment.
+They are simple Italian-style apartments with a stunning view of Matera.
+Imagine having breakfast with a pastry and a strong coffee on that terrace.
 See more here!

-Palazzotto Residence&Winery – as the name says it, this is a unique hotel, set in a traditional cave “palazzo” with a winery where you can enjoy some local wines.
+Palazzotto Residence&Winery.
+As the name suggests, this unique hotel is set in a traditional cave palazzo with a winery where you can enjoy local wines.
 See more here!

-Locanda Di San Martino Hotel & Thermae Romanae – another stunning cave hotel in the Sassi di Matera, with beautiful terraces and a Roman wellness center unlike anything you’ve ever seen.
+Locanda Di San Martino Hotel & Thermae Romanae is another stunning cave hotel in the Sassi di Matera.
+It has beautiful terraces and a Roman wellness center, unlike anything you’ve ever seen.
 See more here!

 You can skip this step altogether and take the train from Naples to Bari.
 There aren’t direct trains, and the best one has a change in Caserta.